 Purple Loosestrife is a perennial herb 3-7 feet tall with a dense bushy growth of 1-50 stems.
 The stems, which range from green to purple, die back each year.
-Showy flowers vary from purple to magenta, possess 5-6 petals aggregated into numerous long spikes, and bloom from July to September.
+Showy flowers vary from purple to magenta; possess 5-6 petals aggregated into numerous long spikes, and bloom from July to September.
 Leaves are opposite, nearly linear, and attached to four-sided stems without stalks.
 It has a large, woody taproot with fibrous rhizomes that form a dense mat.

 Chemical Application Best Practices

-Anytime you use chemicals treat weeds and alage, please keep in mind the following:
+Anytime you use chemicals treat algae or weeds, please keep in mind the following:

-- Once the weeds have browned, use a Weed Cutter to remove as much dead material as possible.
+- Once the weeds have browned & died, use a weed cutter & rake to remove as much dead material as possible.
 This prevents an accumulation of dead plant material and muck.

-- Treat your pond with the proactive approach to pond management.
+- Take a proactive approach to pond management.
 Use PondClear™, MuckAway™ and Pond Dye to keep your pond looking great.
 For more information, see our article on the Airmax® Ecosystem™

 If you are unable to identify your pond weed(s) using our Weed ID Guide, follow this article to email us a photo.